There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Last but not least, have a plan B. Even though the grown-ups need to know basic bike repair, it’s nice to be prepared if something can’t be fixed.
 Or if the weather gets too bad.

-“It’s easy to be blinded by all the exotic destinations, but it might be just as exciting to bike to the nearest lake or forest.”
+“It’s easy to be blinded by all the exotic destinations, but it might be just as exciting to bike to the nearest lake or forest," says Øyvind.

-In Norway, long cycling trips can offer everything from the spectacular scenery in Northern Norway and Fjord Norway to popular routes in the mountains, like Tour de Dovre and Mjølkevegen.
-But where should you go and how far can you bike each day?
+In Norway, long cycling trips can offer everything from the spectacular scenery in Northern Norway and Fjord Norway to popular routes in the mountains, like the Tour de Dovre and Mjølkevegen.
+But where should you go, and how far can you bike each day?

 “The most important thing when planning a long trip is to know yourself and your bike.
 That way, you’ll be sure to have the right equipment, and it’s easier to calculate the distance for each leg.”

-It’s also a good idea to take a closer look at the route and the hills along the way, as this will affect both speed and distance, which is crucial when you decide how long to bike each day.
+It’s also a good idea to take a closer look at the route and the hills along the way, as this will affect both speed and distance, which is crucial when deciding how long to bike each day.

 Øyvind explains that if you exercise regularly, but aren’t used to biking, you shouldn’t aim for more than 30–45 kilometres per day.
 People who are quite fit can cover a stretch of around 70–90 kilometres in a day.

 “But remember that this is just an estimate.
-How long you’re able to cycle each day will also depend on the surface, the number of hills (and how steep they are), wind, and if you have a lot of luggage.”
+How far you’re able to cycle each day will also depend on the surface, the number of hills (and how steep they are), the wind and weather, and whether you have a lot of luggage.”

-Google maps might come in handy as a trip planner since it will show you route suggestions, distance, altitude metres, and approximately how long the journey will take.
+Google Maps might come in handy as a trip planner since it shows you suggested routes, distances, altitude in metres, and approximately how long the journey will take.

 People who exercise regularly, but are not used to biking: 30–45 km.